 Radiologic Technology Program

-Effective Fall 2022 applications are electronic only.
-Applications mailed or attempted hand-delivered will not be accepted.
+Applications are electronic only.
+Applications mailed or attempted hand-delivered will NOT be accepted.

 The Joint Commission requires that all staff members, students, instructors and volunteers meet new standards relating to criminal background and freedom from drugs.
 If accepted, students will be participating in courses that include mandatory clinical placements at local hospitals.

 ONCE ACCEPTED, students are expected to complete the following: